atalaydenknalbant/twitch-kick-points-miner/README.md

 ./build.ps1
 ```

-Pushing a semantic version tag such as `v2.0.0` runs the release workflow, tests the project, builds supported targets, creates SHA256 files, and publishes the GitHub release.

-## Terminal Logos

-The Twitch and Kick marks are embedded into the executable.
-Sixel capable terminals can render the PNG assets.
-Other terminals use compact colored `T` and `K` marks.
-Saved logs and Discord messages use plain platform names.

-Set `TKPM_PLATFORM_LOGOS` to `sixel`, `unicode`, or `text` to force a mode.

-## Contributing

-Read [CONTRIBUTING.md](CONTRIBUTING.md) before opening a pull request.
-Do not include credentials, cookies, logs, compiled binaries, or generated configuration.

 ## License

 The project is distributed under the [Creative Commons Attribution NonCommercial 4.0 International license](LICENSE).
 Attribution and change notices for the upstream fork must be retained.
 Commercial use is not granted by this license.